apache/nuttx/configs/olimex-lpc1766stk/README.txt

     NOTES:

-    1. This configuration uses the mconf-based configuration tool.
-To change this configuration using that tool, you should:

-       a.
-Build and install the kconfig-mconf tool.
-See nuttx/README.txt and misc/tools/

-       b.
-Execute 'make menuconfig' in nuttx/ in order to start the reconfiguration process.

-    2. Default platform/toolchain: This is how the build is configured by be default.
+    1. Default platform/toolchain: This is how the build is configured by be default.
 These options can easily be re-confured, however.

        CONFIG_HOST_WINDOWS=y                   : Windows
        CONFIG_WINDOWS_CYGWIN=y                 : Cygwin environment on Windows
        CONFIG_ARMV7M_TOOLCHAIN_CODESOURCERYW=y : CodeSourcery under Windows

-    3. The mouse is really useless with no display and no cursor.
+    2. The mouse is really useless with no display and no cursor.
 So this configuration is only suited for low-level testing.
 It is also awkward to use.
 Here are the steps: